Fun Barrow's Goldeneye Facts For Kids | Kidadl

 How do they communicate?

-During the courtship period and the breeding season, drake goldeneyes communicate with their female counterparts by calling 'ka-kaa'.
+During the courtship period and the breeding season, drake goldeneyes communicate with their female counterparts by calling them 'ka-kaa'.
 The female responds in soft notes, making the 'cuc' sound.
 While flying, the swift movements of their wings result in a soft whistling sound.
 Like swans and geese, they also take the help of visual signals to demonstrate aggression.

 How big is a Barrow's goldeneye?